razh/neptune-blue-js13k-2014/README.md

 ### Notes

-This is built with a stripped-down and heavily modified version of [three.js](https://github.com/mrdoob/three.js).
+This is built with a stripped-down and heavily-modified version of the [three.js](https://github.com/mrdoob/three.js) CanvasRenderer.

 ### Thanks to
 - [end3r](https://github.com/end3r) for js13k.